-- Most fees agents and landlords could charge were banned on 1 June 2019 as part of the Tenant Fees Act. - You could be asked for a holding fee (maximum 1 week's rent; refundable unless you cancel) to stop advertising the property.
-Before paying, we recommend you ask to see the contract and send it to the Advice Centre for checking. - To sign, you'll be asked for a security deposit (maximum 5 weeks' rent), and you will also have to pay the first month's rent before you move in.
-Double-check what dates these are due before signing. - You can make an appointment to get help with budgeting by emailing Financial Wellbeing at moneymatters@royalholloway.ac.uk.
+- Trustworthy letting agents will have a full and transparent price list on their website, including costs of possible future fees and charges. - Most fees agents and landlords could charge were banned on 1 June 2019. - You could be asked for a holding fee (maximum 1 week's rent; refundable unless you cancel) to stop advertising the property. - Eventually you'll be asked for a security deposit (maximum 5 weeks' rent), and you will also have to pay the first month's rent before you move in.
+Check what dates these are due before signing. - You can make an appointment to get help with budgeting by contacting Financial Wellbeing - moneymatters@royalholloway.ac.uk.